• Skip to primary navigation

 • Dollop ricotta evenly over sauce.
 Top evenly with remaining noodles and then remaining sauce.

 • Top with mozzarella cheese and grated parmesan.
-Spray a piece of foil lightly with cooking spray, cover ziti and bake for 15-20 minutes.
+Lightly grease a piece of foil with butter or oil, cover ziti and bake for 20 minutes.
 Uncover and continue to cook another 5-10 minutes or until bubbly.

 • Serve warm & enjoy!